manuwarfare/baby/README.md

   `baby -i <URL or path>` will import rules from a URL or a local file.

-  Your URL must to point to a file extension, i.e: .txt
+  Your URL must to point to a file extension, i.e: .txt, .md, .html, etc.

   The stored rules must follow this sintaxis: `b:<rule> = <command>:b`